movinalot/forticnp-sizing/README.md

 Total Running VMs: 9
 ```

-### GCP
+# GCP
-GCP storage utilization and VM instance information gathering for FortiCWP can be done in GCP Cloudshell utilizing the GCP gcloud and gsutil CLI.
+GCP storage utilization and VM instance count can be done in GCP Cloudshell utilizing the GCP gcloud and gsutil CLI.

 #### Storage - GCP CLI